-CBDistillery advertise this as a relieving balm for sore muscles, although it may also soothe sore skin.
+CBDistillery advertises this as a relieving balm for sore muscles, although it may also soothe sore skin.

-It is also third-party tested and contains 500 mg of CBD per 1 ounce tub.
+It has also undergone third-party testing and contains 500 mg of CBD per 1-ounce tub.

-The company source non-GMO hemp within the United States from suppliers using natural farming methods.
+The company sources non-GMO hemp within the United States from suppliers who use natural farming methods.